mdwelsh/teamsidneyweb/escher/README.md

 * Add UI to tweak size and backlash parameters

-* Make stop button change to resume

-* Add ping method to Arduino code so web page can check status and liveness of device.

-* Cause etch/stop buttons to be disabled/enabled during etching or when done etching

-* Fix bug with pausing showing error when device is not etching

 ## Design for device registration

 Devices come preinstalled with a binary that: